 The Domestic Violence Center provides shelter and direct services to victims of violence and their children in New Hanover County.

-Leading Into New Communities, Inc. (LINC) is focused on empowering individuals with criminal histories or youth that are at-risk to become serious offenders of the justice system to make positive life choices, enabling them to become productive members of the community.
-LINC provides services that meet the immediate needs of ex-offenders, such as shelter, food, clothing and employment.
-LINC also refers clients to other social service agencies that provide services to further facilitate their reintegration into the community thus Leading Into New Communities.
+LINC focuses on empowering individuals with criminal histories or youth that are at-risk of becoming serious offenders, to make positive life choices and to empower men and women returning from prison to integrate into the community.
+It provides transitional living and case management services that meet the immediate needs of ex-offenders.
+LINC also refers clients to other social service agencies that provide services to further facilitate their reintegration into the community.

 1.7 million children will have a parent in prison at Christmas.
 Prisoners sign their children up for Angel Tree Christmas and each child is assigned to a local church.
 Holy Cross members choose a child and buy and wrap a gift the child has requested.